melvyndekort/scheduler/README.md

-# job-scheduler
+# SCHEDULER

-Run scheduled jobs in Docker and trigger them manually via an HTTP call
+Run scheduled jobs in Docker and trigger them manually via an web interface